MC Aproko

 Gift Loveday Igbomgbo, known professionally as MC Aproko, is a Nigerian stand-up comedian.
 He is the winner of Next Naija Comedy Star and currently the special assistant on entertainment to the governor of Bayelsa State, Douye Diri, since 24 December 2020.

 Career

 On 2 December 2017, MC Aproko won Comedy Central 'Grab The Mic' with Maltina held at Eko Convention Centre and received ₦1.5 million.
-On 6 May 2018, he won Ibile Comedy Challenge held at Eko Convention Centre and organized by the Lagos State government, receiving ₦1 million.
+On 6 May 2018, he won Ibile Comedy Challenge held at Eko Convention Centre and organized by the Lagos State Government, receiving ₦1 million.

 On 20 December 2020, MC Aproko won Next Naija Comedy Star organized by Ayo Makun, receiving ₦5 million and a car.

 On 23 December 2020, he was appointed special assistant on entertainment by the governor of Bayelsa State, Douye Diri.

 Personal life

-MC Aproko was born in Port Harcourt, Rivers State, but grew up at Nembe, Bayelsa State.
+MC Aproko was born in Port Harcourt, Rivers State, south-south Nigeria, but grew up at Nembe, Bayelsa State, Nigeria.
 He is a native of Bayelsa State, the second son and fifth born in a family of seven.